usertour/.github/profile/README.md

 This is the official organization of Usertour.

 **[Usertour](https://www.usertour.io)** is an open-source user onboarding platform.
-It allows you to create in-app product tours, checklists, and launchers in minutes—effortlessly and with full control.
+It allows you to create in-app product tours, checklists, and surveys in minutes—effortlessly and with full control.

 ### Easy Onboarding: Build Flows Fast with Simple Integration and Smart Targeting